-For the first two quarters of fiscal 2022 our cash used for investing activities totaled \$2.0 million.
-The primary uses of cash for investing activities were purchases of property and equipment in the normal course of business and additional investments in the development of our offerings.
+During the first three quarters of fiscal 2022 our cash used for investing activities totaled \$3.5 million.
+Our primary uses of cash for investing activities were purchases of property and equipment in the normal course of business and additional investments in the development of our offerings.

-Our purchases of property and equipment during the first half of fiscal 2022 consisted primarily of computer hardware, software, and leasehold improvements.
-We expect to continue our investing in our content and delivery modalities, including the AAP and Leader in Me subscription services, and currently anticipate that our purchases of property and equipment will total \$5.5 million in fiscal 2022.
+Our purchases of property and equipment during the first three quarters of fiscal 2022 consisted primarily of computer hardware, leasehold improvements on our corporate campus, and software.
+We expect to continue investing in our content and delivery modalities, including the AAP and Leader in Me subscription services and also expect to make required leasehold improvements on our corporate campus.
+We currently anticipate that our purchases of property and equipment will total \$4.8 million in fiscal 2022.

-We spent \$0.8 million during the first two quarters of fiscal 2022 on the development of various content and offerings.
+We spent \$1.4 million during the first three quarters of fiscal 2022 on the development of various content and offerings.
 We believe continued investment in our content and offerings is key to future growth and the development of our subscription offerings.
-We currently expect that our capital spending for curriculum development will increase during the third and fourth quarters and will total \$5.0 million during fiscal 2022.
+We currently expect that our capital spending for curriculum development will increase during the fourth quarter and will total \$4.0 million during fiscal 2022.